yu2/100-days-of-code/r1-log.md

 ### R1D38 (10/9)
 Streamlined JS code by setting some parts in HTML, added links and got them to work correctly, changed layout of logos and other components to be more responsive.

+### R1D39 (10/10)
+Finished Twitch API app.
+Had a scare when Client ID stopped working and started returning error 400, but turns out I had the wrong ID.
+No idea why it was working before.
+Also changed color theme, added preview, and made it check for FFC status as per user story requirement.